georapbox/js-utils/objects/isDate/README.md

 ##isDate
 >Checks if 'value' is a date.

->Returs true if 'value' is a date.
+>Returs true if value is a date.

 ####Syntax
 ```js